giocerb/RTM-simulation/README.md

-# RTM-simulation
+**Project Overview**

-This folder contains the R script, the data and some information concerning an Risk Terrain Modelling simulation for the city of Paris.
-It is part of the evaluation for "Data and Algorithms for Public Policy" at Sciences Po.
+This repository documents a Risk Terrain Modeling (RTM) simulation applied to the city of Paris.
+This project is submitted as part of the evaluation for the Data and Algorithms for Public Policy course at Sciences Po.

+The objective is to construct a predictive spatial model that identifies environmental risk factors associated with urban incidents, primarily serving as a proof-of-concept inspired by operational RTM methods, such as those used by the Metropolitan Police in London.

+**Information**

+The RTM simulation is performed on a 200m×200m spatial grid covering the Paris arrondissements.

+The Target Variable are  public service reports from the "Dans Ma Rue" application.

+The model uses distance metrics to the following location types as risk factors: nightclubs, fast food locations, clubs and police stations.

+The statistical model used is  Negative Binomial Generalized Linear Model (GLM.NB).
+This approach is used because incident count data is typically over-dispersed (variance exceeds the mean), which is standard practice in applied RTM.
+The model uses an area offset to predict the rate or density of incidents.

+**Acknowledgement**

-Most of its functioning is inspired by "[Public Policy Analytics: Code & Context for Data Science in Government]([url](https://urbanspatial.github.io/PublicPolicyAnalytics/))" by Ken Steif, Ph.D.
-The material in this repository is authored by Giovanni Cerboni.
+This work follows the conceptual and coding framework established in "Public Policy Analytics: Code & Context for Data Science in Government" by Ken Steif, Ph.D.
+Significant parts of this code are co-authored by Gemini and Claude Sonnet 4.5.

-This instrument is a toy model aimed at understanding how real like Risk Terrain Models function, in the context of an investigation on one used by the Metropolitan Police of London.
-The modelling is statistically inconclusive, due to constraints in the data publicly available on criminality in France, but is a useful pedagogical tool.

-None of the conclusions on distribution of crime and risk in the city present should be taken for anything more than speculative.
+Author: Giovanni Cerboni

+Disclaimer: All model predictions are purely speculative, intended for academic demonstration, and should not be used for operational public policy decisions.